demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 ## Behavior
 The download is one-directional, data goes from the server to the repo.
-The force flag will cause all files already in the output directory to be merged with their newer version in server.

-If the user won't use force, and there will be files existing both in the output package and in custom content, the file won't be downloaded.
+If there are files that exist both in the output directory and are specified in the input, they will be ignored.
+To override this behavior such that existing files will be merged with their newer version, use the force flag.

 ### Arguments
 * **-o PACK_PATH, --output Pack_PATH**

     The path of a package directory to download custom content to.

-* **-i "file_name_1,...,file_name_n", --input "file_name_1,...,file_name_n"**
+* **-i "FILE_NAME_1,...,FILE_NAME_n", --input "FILE_NAME_1,...,FILE_NAME_n"**

     Comma separated names of custom content files.